 Protecting lifesaving vaccine from freezing or heat damage

-Temperature and geography can get in the way of delivering lifesaving vaccine to children in remote areas.
+Extreme temperatures and challenging terrain can get in the way of delivering vaccines to children in remote areas.
+Photo: M. Dorgabekova.

-- The vaccine vial monitor, or VVM,—the world’s smartest sticker—is a small label that adheres to a vaccine vial and changes color to indicate if the vaccine has been exposed to too much heat.
-Today, developing-country immunization programs around the world rely on VVMs to tell if a vaccine has been damaged.
-VVMs improve outreach services to remote locations and reduce unnecessary wastage of vaccine.
+- The vaccine vial monitor (VVM), a small label that adheres to a vaccine vial and changes color over time to indicate whether the vaccine has been exposed to too much heat.
+Today, immunization programs around the world rely on VVMs to tell whether vaccines have been damaged.

-Our cold chain activities are a good example of the multifaceted approach we take to all global health problems.
-From advancing new health technologies to strengthening health systems—we’re working to ensure that effective vaccines are available even in the most remote areas of the world.
-Our goal is to make sure that temperature and geography don’t get in the way of a child’s chance to receive lifesaving vaccines.
+PATH’s supply and cold chain activities are good examples of the multifaceted approach we take to all global health problems.
+From advancing technologies to fostering awareness, urgency, and consensus, we’re working to ensure that effective vaccines are available even in the most remote areas of the world.
+Our goal is to make sure that temperature and geography never get in the way of a child’s chance to receive lifesaving vaccines.